edunham/slides/humanhacking/index.rst

     effect of *inaction when you'd expect action*

+    presence of others decreases likelihood that individual will help

+    ever seen what happens when a leader goes "somebody needs to do X"? we'll talk about mitigating bystander effect in leadership section.

+    to mitigate: "YOU" do this, YOU do that...
+CPR training, same with delegation/leadership.

     Somebody Else's Problem field, or SEP, is a cheap, easy, and staggeringly useful way of safely protecting something from unwanted eyes.
 It can run almost indefinitely on a flashlight/9 volt battery, and is able to do so